 We have a skilled team of Teaching Assistants.
 The TAs will have at least three contact hours each week outside of class during which they can meet in person or virtually.
-Dr. B also holds office hours weekly.
+Your Instructors also hold office hours weekly.
 We all enjoy talking to students!
-Contact information and office hours times and locations for the teaching team are listed on the home page under Office Hours.
+Contact information and office hour times and locations for the teaching team are listed on the home page of Canvas under Office Hours.

-Throughout the semester, watch Canvas for Announcements of additional opportunities to meet your oncamera instructor, Dr. Bradbury, live and in person!
+Throughout the semester, watch Canvas for Announcements of additional opportunities to meet your on-camera instructor, Dr. Bradbury, live and in person!